Main site of science textbooks

 Dr. Jay Maron

 Particle physics is starved for data.
-The Large Hadron Collider discovered all particles it's capable of discovering and now we need a bigger collider.
-The options are a linear electron collider and a ring proton collider.
+It needs a bigger collider.
+The options are a ring or linear collider.

 Linear collider